Chapter 1 Visualizing data

 We have also been using the default ggplot output when looking at our graphs.
 A number of additional components can be adjusted to change the layout of a plot.
 A few examples include:

-• Legends can be repositioned to appear on the top, bottom, left, or right of the graph within the theme() statement.
+statement can be specified here and allows you to change the upper and lower bounds of the axis. - Legends can be repositioned to appear on the top, bottom, left, or right of the graph within the

-• You can change the default style to a white background using panel.background = element_rect(fill = "NA")
+statement. - You can change the default style to a white background using

-You can continue to modify elements within the theme statement in ggplot(), however, there are also several default themes you can select.
-For example, here are the scatter plots for the elm data with the theme_bw(), theme_classic(), and theme_void() themes available in ggplot2:
+, however, there are also several default themes you can select.
+For example, here are the scatter plots for the elm data with the theme_bw()

 ggplot(data = elm, aes(x = DIA, y = HT)) +